 If he floated in the algorithmic flotation sphere N had to undermine and ignore the symptoms of vampirism, perversion and barbarism which accompanied the algorithmic schedules.
 Which meant survival.
 If, however, he was also to disrupt the flow with the injection of non-logical calculations without paying any heed to any tangential input then it would mean so much more than mere survival.

 I had uncovered the Philosopher’s Stone and given it to my characters.
 I had taken a vow.
 My Blakeian operatives advanced to protect against the spoils of tyranny, against the projected need for reflective assertions of another’s Christ.

-Rather than remain within the goldfish bowl of the algorithmic flotation sphere N would jump outside it and alter, distort and compel it with a different set of instructions that had no mathematical precedent or purpose.
+Rather than remain inside the goldfish bowl that was algorithmic flotation sphere N would jump outside it and alter, distort and compel it with a different set of instructions that had no mathematical precedent or purpose.

 If a person had no coherent idea about the mind, the brain or consciousness then they didn’t possess any of them.
 If another person had such notions and used them to define those who did not, they were making a fundamental mistake in their appreciation of what it meant to be human.
 Human beings functioned perfectly well without the mind, the brain or consciousness.